-Building the FarmTek Cold Frame Part 1
+Building the FarmTek Cold Frame

-Reader Contribution by Hank Will and Editor-In-Chief
+Reader Contribution by Hank Will

 Updated on August 10, 2021

 After enjoying a delicious winter salad fresh from a friend’s garden around a week ago, Kate and I decided to bite the bullet and install our first cold frame here in Kansas.
 I nosed around the barn some, but discovered that we didn’t have the bits and pieces to make a nice looking, easy to use and easy to move cold frame.
-As luck would have it, the FarmTek catalog was on top of one of the piles on my desk … seeing it motivated me to search for cold frames on the FarmTek website.
+As luck would have it, the FarmTek catalog was on top of one of the piles on my desk.
+Seeing it motivated me to search for cold frames on the FarmTek website.

-After a bit of research, and discussion, Kate and I settled on one of FarmTek’s Flip-Top ClearSpan cold frames because it comes with everything included in a kit … even the baseboards.
+After a bit of research, and discussion, Kate and I settled on one of FarmTek’s Flip-Top ClearSpan cold frames, because it comes with everything included in a kit, even the baseboards.
 The FarmTek Flip-Top consists of a semi-rigid mini-hoop house attached to a frame that’s built of 50 year lifespan lumber.
 I like this lumber because it is made with recycled plastic.
-We chose the 4 foot by 12 foot model and placed the order.
+We chose the 4-foot-by-12-foot model and placed the order.

 FarmTek’s online ordering process is easy and the communication is excellent.
 Because of its size and weight, the cold frame kit has to be shipped by freight truck.
 The freight company and FarmTek communicated with us about that process, and it all went smoothly.
 I met the semi-trailer tractor driver at our farm last Friday at 4:45 PM and we had him on his way back to Salina, Kansas by 5.
-Even if you don’t have a forklift (we don’t either darnit), don’t be afraid to order something that needs to travel by freight truck.
-If the item is a single piece that weighs more than about 200 pounds, unloading by hand will be difficult, but more often than not, your shipment consists of several pieces, each of which can be easily unloaded by hand.
-This was the case with the cold frame, we broke the pallet down on the back of the truck … no single piece weighed more than 50 pounds.

 Online Store Logo